sushilwalunj/Revpref_excel/README.md

   * Creates a final summary report in an Excel (.xlsx) file, with each row corresponding to a single subject's complete results.

 ## **Installation**
+All Executable files are located in the executables folder.
+Please select appropriate folder for your system.
+For example, if you have a Windows system, use the executable file from the Executables/Windows folder.
 #### **For Windows:**

 Use the revpreftool.exe file for windows.